dimdenGD/OldTweetDeck/README.md

 Returns old TweetDeck, for free!

-> [!WARNING]
-> Unless you have X Premium, there's currently a ban risk for using the extension.

 > [!NOTE]
 > Since Twitter made likes private, the Likes tab aren't loading anymore.
 > This can not be fixed since the API to retrieve the likes is gone.
 Same thing with Activity column.